aimeano/Ai-tinerary/README.md

 4. Calculates distances via Google Maps (cached geocoding)
 5. Attaches travel times and weather context
 6. Validates and finalises the structured plan
-7. Persists to SQLite and streams the result back
+7. Persists via SQLAlchemy and streams the result back

 ### 3. Chat with the Travel Assistant